IepIweidieng/TJAPlayer3/tja.md

   * In TaikoJiro 1: Unintended behaviors occur if the final measure length in the first occurring branch differ from the last [`#MEASURE`](#measure) command defined outside of branch definition sections.
 After a branch section, the internal measure length for calculating per&ndash;note-symbol beat duration reverts to the value right before the branch section, but the internal measure length for calculating the time position of measures persists.
 * The amount of measures should be consistent among all of the defined "branches"/paths.
   * In TaikoJiro 1: The first occurring definition determines the amount of measures and all definitions are blank-filled to that amount of measures; any definition with a larger amount of measures causes unintended behaviors.
-* The final effects of non-before&ndash;scoped gimmicky commands should be consistent among all the "branches"/paths, except when the "branch"/path section ends non-before the end of the notechart.
+* The final effects of at-or-after&ndash;scoped gimmicky commands should be consistent among all the "branches"/paths, except when the "branch"/path section ends at-or-after the end of the notechart.
   * In TaikoJiro 1, the effects of gimmicky commands persist into future branching or non-branching sections until overridden.
 Each non-branching section containing persisted non-consistent gimmicky effects behaves as a branching section where each branch shares the same notes and commands except for the inconsistent gimmicky effects and other inconsistencies.

 #### Compatibility Issues